chawins/knn-defense/README.md

-# Adversarial Examples on KNN (its neural network friends)
+# Adversarial Examples on KNN (and its neural network friends)
 This repo contains code for two very related papers:
 1. (Deprecated) Defending Against Adversarial Examples with K-Nearest Neighbor
 https://arxiv.org/abs/1906.09525